kirstenstark/eeg-ride/doc/source/quickstart.rst

 Quickstart
 ==========

-Here is one quick example for extracting stimulus- and response-related components from the EEG data of a single participant.
+Here is one short example for extracting stimulus- and response-related components from the EEG data of a single participant.

-To get started, we need to kinds of input data:
+To get started, we need two kinds of input data:

-* The preprocessed EEG data, typically generated using the `Epochs` object from `MNE-Python <https://mne.tools/stable/index.html>`_.
+* The **preprocessed EEG data**, typically generated using the ``Epochs`` object from `MNE-Python <https://mne.tools/stable/index.html>`_.
   This is a data matrix with the shape ``(n_trials, n_channels, n_timepoints)`` that contains the single trial ERP amplitudes in microvolts.
   Note that for RIDE to work correctly, the data should be cleaned, e.g., by removing eye artifacts, filtering, and rejecting high-amplitude artifacts.
   RIDE needs to be run separately for each experimental condition.
   If you have multiple conditions, please subset the data in an additional step.

-* A list or array of reaction times (RTs) for each trial.
+* A list or array of **reaction times (RTs)** for each trial.
   These are typically extracted from a behavioral log file written by the experiment presentation software.
   The length of the RT array has to match the number of epochs in the EEG data.

-Here we assume that the epochs have been stored in MNE's ``.fif`` format and the the RTs are stored in a column of the tab-separated log file.
+Here we assume that the epochs have been stored in MNE's ``.fif`` format and that the RTs are stored in a column of the tab-separated log file.

 .. code-block:: python